Azure/azure-powershell/src/ResourceManager/DataFactories/Commands.DataFactoryV2/help/Invoke-AzureRmDataFactoryV2Pipeline.md

 ```

 ### -WhatIf
-Shows what would happen if the cmdlet runs.
+Shows what happens if the cmdlet runs, but doesn't run the cmdlet.
-The cmdlet is not run.

 ```yaml
 Type: SwitchParameter